rust-lang/rust/src/doc/rustc-dev-guide/src/traits/wf.md

-So where clauses on associated types work *exactly* like where clauses on trait methods: in an impl, we must substitute the parameters from the traits with values provided by the impl, we may omit them if we don't need them, and we cannot add new where clauses.
+So where clauses on associated types work *exactly* like where clauses on trait methods: in an impl, we must substitute the parameters from the traits with values provided by the impl, we may omit them if we don't need them, but we cannot add new where clauses.

 Now let's see the generated goal for this general impl: